two women looking at paperwork

 What to do if a customer doesn't pay

 When all else fails, a collection agency can collect your debt for you.
 Hiring a collection agency is often the last stop before litigation for businesses that need to settle an unpaid invoice.
-These agencies specialize in collecting payments typically 90 days past due.
+These agencies specialize in collecting payments over 90 days past due.

 Tips to prevent nonpayments